-Jenn Tuero (JT) Blatty is a photojournalist and the author of Snapshots Sent Home (Elva Resa, 2023), a military memoir.
+Jenn Tuero (JT) Blatty is a photojournalist and the author of Snapshots Sent Home: From Afghanistan, Iraq, and Ukraine–A Memoir (Elva Resa, February 2024).

 Like many post-9/11 combat veterans, JT struggled to regain her sense of purpose in the first years returning home.
 Then a chance meeting with a former West Point classmate in 2018 changed her trajectory.
 He was taking part in an International Summit in Ukraine to help develop the Ministry of Veterans Affairs and invited JT to tag along.
 As a documentary photojournalist, JT was immediately drawn by the familiarity of war and those who serve in wars.